 Measles shows up first with a red flat rash, starting on the face and neck.
 The rash then begins to appear more solid and spreads to the trunk and arms in 2 to 3 days where the spots remain discrete.
-In contrast, rubella also first appears initially on the face but spreads to the trunk in 1 day.
-Koplik’s spot, a white spot seen in the mouth, can also be present.
+Another sign of measles are Koplik spots, white spots on the inside of the cheeks.
+Rubella, like measles, first appears initially on the face, but it spreads to the trunk earlier.

 Fitzpatrick’s Color Atlas & Synopsis of Clinical Dermatology

 Copyright 2005, 2001, 1997, 1993 by The McGraw-Hill Companies.
 All Rights reserved.

 Slideshow: What Your Skin Says About Your Health